 - Sylvie, owner of the New Orleans boarding house where Athénaïse lives

-- Gouvernail, a journalist and long-term residence at Sylvie's; he is also a major character in Chopin's story "A Respectable Woman," and he appears at Edna Potellier's party in Chapter XXX of The Awakening
+- Gouvernail, a journalist and long-term residence at Sylvie's.
+His name may be understood as a tag name; in French it means a rudder, a tiller, with the implication that he is someone who knows the direction, who understands where things are headed.
+He is also a major character in Chopin's story "A Respectable Woman," and he appears at Edna Potellier's party in Chapter XXX of The Awakening

 - Pousette, house servant at Sylvie's